-A bank's ability to earn money affects its safety and soundness.
-A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, likely making the bank better prepared to withstand economic trouble.
+A bank's earnings performance has an effect on its safety and soundness.
+A bank can retain its earnings, increasing its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
 Obviously, banks that are losing money are less able to do those things.

-The bank recorded net income of $4.2 million on total equity of $113.3 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 0.73 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $7.6 million on total equity of $113.5 million.
+The bank reported an annualized return on average assets, or ROA, of 0.66 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.